OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-03/day-02.md

 **Tomorrow:**

-- update the sprint 3.
-- complete with kubernetes.
+- complete with SonarQube .
+- install and configure SonarQube.
+-  test the SonarQube with our php project (locally).